sjentsch/lsjDocs/Ch17/Ch17_Epilogue_5.rst

 nightmare that is factorial ANOVA with unbalanced designs.
 And it does not mean that you should be given baby toys instead of proper data analysis tools.
 Beginners are not dumb, they just lack knowledge.
-What you need is *not* to have the complexities of real world data analysis hidden from from you.
+What you need is *not* to have the complexities of real-world data analysis hidden from from you.
 What you need are the skills and tools that will let you handle those complexities when they inevitably ambush you in the real world.